Tsuwano, Shimane: Climate

 Tsuwano has a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and cool winters.
 Precipitation is abundant throughout the year.
 The average annual temperature in Tsuwano is 14.3 C. The average annual rainfall is 1908.3 mm with July as the wettest month.
-The temperatures are highest on average in August, at around 26.3 C, and lowest in January, at around 3.0 C. The highest temperature ever recorded in Tsuwano was 38.9 C on 14 August 2018; the coldest temperature ever recorded was -13.1 C on 28 February 1981.
+The temperatures are highest on average in August, at around 26.3 C, and lowest in January, at around 3.0 C. The highest temperature ever recorded in Tsuwano was 38.9 C on 21 August 2024; the coldest temperature ever recorded was -13.1 C on 28 February 1981.

 Demographics

 Per Japanese census data, the population of Tsuwano in 2020 is 6,875 people.
 Tsuwano has been conducting censuses since 1920.

-Notable people

-Novelist Mori Ōgai was born in Tsuwano into a family of doctors, and the house of his birth is preserved.
-Mori studied medicine in Germany and led the adoption of German medical practices into the Japanese military.
-In commemoration, Tsuwano became a sister city of Berlin-Mitte under an agreement signed August 25, 1995.
-Mori's tomb is in Yomei-ji Temple in Tsuwano, built in 1420 and known as one of two great Sōtō sect temples (the other being Daijo-ji Temple in Kanazawa).

-Philosopher Nishi Amane, another leader of Japan’s modernization in the Meiji period, was also born in Tsuwano.
-His ancestors were physicians for the daimyō of the fief.

-Tsuwano has two new art galleries to celebrate artistic sons.
-One, the Anno Art Museum (opened in 2001), is dedicated to Mitsumasa Anno, born and raised in Tsuwano.
-The other is the Shisei Kuwabara Photographics Museum, the name since April 1, 2004 of what was previously the Tsuwano Documentary Photograph Gallery; this shows photographs by and is named after Shisei Kuwabara, known for his work in Minamata and Korea.

-Rie Fujii (b.
-1971) is also from Tsuwano.
-In 2001, Fujii abandoned her two infant children in their apartment in Calgary, Alberta.
-She returned to the apartment after ten days, when she found both infants had died of starvation and/or dehydration.
-Fujii was convicted of manslaughter in a Canadian court, and served five years of an eight-year sentence, after which she was deported to Japan.
+History

+The area of Tsuwano was part of ancient Iwami Province.
+During the Edo Period, the town developed as the jōkamachi of Tsuwano Domain, which was ruled by the Kamei clan for most of its history.
+In 1868, it was the site of particular gruesome persecutions of Kakure Kirishitan, who had been exiled to this location after their discovery and arrest in the Urakami Yoban Kuzure.
+After the Meiji restoration, the town of Tsuwano was established on within Kanoashi District, Shimane on April 1, 1889 with the creation of the modern municipalities system.